aigerabae/dauren_gwas/redo_july.md

 3	161296488	rs1478568	T	C	Y	C	T	0.317073	N	ADD	164	0.3818	0.274546	0.222916	0.653927-3.5071	0.000453017	.
 ```

 Ancestry outliers were identified by iterative PCA: at each round, PCA was performed on an LD-pruned variant set (r²<0.2, 50-SNP window, 5-SNP step), and samples deviating more than 4 SD from the cohort mean on PC1 or PC2 were flagged and removed.
-This process was repeated, re-pruning and recomputing PCA at each round, until no further outliers were detected (three rounds; N=179→173→168→164).
+This process was repeated, re-pruning and recomputing PCA at each round, until no more outliers were detected (three rounds; N=179→173→168→164).
 The resulting eigenvalue spectrum showed no discrete elbow (Supplementary Figure X), consistent with a genetically homogeneous residual cohort.

 Calculating for PC1-3 + sex adjusted:
 ```